Celebrity Millenium Golf Cruise

 the greens and tees, and the extremely tight layout contributed to many frustrations.
 But it was worth it!
 I think most of us would have played the course again if we had the time.

-can receive an unlimited entry pass into the facilities.
+approximately $100, you can receive an unlimited entry pass into the facilities.
 On past trips, this has been a great way to relax after a full day of excursions or shore-side visits.
-However, the golf itinerary
+However,

 also X-rayed on their way in, therefore, one of the women trying to bring liquor from one of the islands was unsuccessful and the bottle confiscated until our arrival back to Fort Lauderdale.

 Staterooms are comfortable and include a computerized safe for valuables.
 I recommend bringing hair conditioner, although shampoo is provided.